ruo-jia-gsb/Eikon-backend-task/README.md

 # Unit tests of docker-run

-To perform the unit-tests for **docker-run** enter its container after it has been deployed with the following command in terminal:
+To perform the unit-tests for **docker-run**, enter its container after it has been deployed with the following command in terminal:

     docker exec -it etl_api bash